CQX96/CQX96-Linux/Documentation/process/applying-patches.rst

 Once such patches has proved its worth in -mm for a while Andrew pushes it on to Linus for inclusion in mainline.

-The linux-next tree is daily updated, and includes the -mm patches.
+The CQX96-next tree is daily updated, and includes the -mm patches.
 Both are in constant flux and contains many experimental features, a lot of debugging patches not appropriate for mainline etc., and is the most experimental of the branches described in this document.